buglabs/iot-enabler-kit/readme.markdown

 1. Check status of switches.
 If SW1 and SW3 are held down, enter Gainspan web demo.
 If SW2 is held down, enter web provisioning mode
 1. Initialize hardware and read wireless AP data from nonvolatile storage.
 If no SSID has been saved, enter web provisioning mode
-1. Read wifi MAC address and execute API call to swarm server.
-Swarm credentials will be created if the device is new, and then returned.
+1. Read wifi MAC address and execute API call to Dweet server.
+Dweet credentials will be created if the device is new, and then returned.
-1. If Swarm credentials could not be retreived from server, use default ID of "UnknownDevice".
+1. If Dweet credentials could not be retreived from server, use default ID.
-1. Open a streaming "producer" session with the swarm API, and wait for message from server acknowledging the "presence" of the module.
 1. Enter production loop, in which each sensor on the board is sampled and transmitted to the server, every second.

 #### Known Issues